RAPID: Retrofitting IEEE 802.11ay Access Points for Indoor Human Detection and Sensing: RAPID sensing system

 \subsection{People localization and tracking}

-\ac{cir} estimation is followed by people localization and tracking.
-This can be further split into (i) background subtraction, to remove the reflected paths due to static objects, (ii) the estimation of the subjects' distances, (iii) the estimation of the angular positions of the subjects with respect to the device, and (iv) their joint processing using a Kalman filter to track each person's trajectory across time.
+RAPID leverages the \ac{cir} estimates collected over time to continuously perform localization and tracking.
+The process develops in four steps: \textit{(i)} background subtraction, to remove the reflected paths due to static objects, \textit{(ii)} estimation of the subjects' distances, \textit{(iii)} estimation of the angular positions of the subjects with respect to the device, and \textit{(iv)} joint processing of distance and angle information using a Kalman filter to track each person's trajectory across time.

-Activity recognition and identification require \ac{cir} readings at a rate $1/T_c$, whereas localization and tracking use a time granularity of $\Delta t > T_c$ seconds, denoting the localization/tracking time-steps by index $t$.
+RAPID computes estimates at different rates, according to the specific resolution that is required by each task.
+Localization and tracking information are updated by RAPID every $\Delta t > T_c$ seconds, where index $t$ denotes the localization/tracking time-steps, whereas \ac{har} and identification require \ac{cir} readings at a rate $1/T_c$.
 The choice of setting $\Delta t > T_c$ stems from the fact that performing localization and tracking for every transmitted packet is unnecessary, as the packet transmission rate $1/T_c$ is much larger than the speed of human motion.
-So, the system computes estimates at different rates, according to the specific resolution that is required by each.
-This allows for an additional flexibility in the selection of the type of \ac{bp}s that are used for each packet: as we explain shortly below in \secref{sec:11ay} and \secref{sec:imp}, we can modulate how many TRN units are included in a packet according to the type of sensing function that is being performed, i.e., localization/tracking versus activity/identity recognition.
+This allows for additional flexibility in the selection of the type of \ac{bp}s that are used for each packet: as we explain shortly below in \secref{sec:11ay} and \secref{sec:imp}, we can modulate how many TRN units are included in a packet according to the type of sensing function that is being performed, i.e., localization/tracking versus activity/identity recognition.